 Please request access to your records in writing and give this to reception detailing the particular date period you wish to view or have copies of.
-From the date of your request being received and paying for the access the surgery has one calendar month within which to process the request.
+From the date of your request being received with your consent, the surgery has one calendar month within which to process the request.
 If, in exceptional circumstances, it is not possible to comply within this period you will be informed.

 The GP is responsible for approving all access requests.
 To comply with an access request the GP has must have sufficient information to;

 - identify the applicant

 - locate the specific information

 Individuals are entitled to apply for access to their whole health record as it was at the time the request was received by the Practice, without giving a reason for their request.
 However, it is more likely that you will only want to see part of the record, therefore the request needs to confirm which aspects are required.